-This appliance is designed to operate under a nominal voltage of 230 V +/- 10%, 50 Hz.
+This appliance is designed to operate under a nominal voltage of 230 V or 400 V +/- 10%, 50 Hz (according to model).

 5.1.2 General remarks on electrical connections

 It is essential to maintain the live-neutral polarity when making the electrical connections.